Murals That Tell a Story - Space With Meaningful Narrative Art

 Structuring Your Mural Story

 Story-based wall art benefits from classical narrative structure.
-Left-to-right reading cultures naturally scan walls in that direction, so bright artists position story beginnings on the left, resolutions on the right.
+Left-to-right reading cultures naturally scan walls in that direction, so skilled artists position story beginnings on the left, resolutions on the right.
 Vertical compositions can show progression from bottom (past) to top (future) or vice versa.

 Not every mural needs linear progression, though.
 Some stories work better as circular narratives or simultaneous moments.
 The key is intentional structure rather than random placement.